levent1ozgur/levent1ozgur/README.md

 💻 While I may not have specialized in any programming languages or technologies yet, I'm eager to dive in, learn, and embrace the tech world.

-🎮 Gaming isn't just a hobby; it's a passion.
-I aspire to contribute to the gaming industry as a level design consultant, bringing a fresh perspective to game experiences.

 ## Hobbies & Interests

 🎉 I find joy in playing games and indulging in captivating anime worlds.